 Black Student Experience (BSE), was created to foster pride and promote academic success among the Black student population at UNT.
 Created in 2011, BSE is a weekend retreat that introduces incoming freshman and transfer students to leaders of the Black student population.
 This retreat is an opportunity for students to discover their campus involvement interests, become introduced to black faculty, staff, and alumni, and ideally begin or cultivate a path to become a leader themselves.

 BSE participants leave the retreat with a better knowledge of the UNT resources available to them, a foundation that will prepare them to be successful at UNT and a community of support and family.

-Coordinators: The Multicultural Center staff and a team of coordinators plan BSE trainings and the retreat weekend.
-All coordinators must apply by the deadline and be able to attend all trainings.
+Coordinators: The Multicultural Center staff and a team of Coordinators plan BSE trainings and the retreat weekend.

-Facilitators: A group of student leaders will serve as cluster facilitators for the weekend retreat as well as for the on-campus retreat.
+Facilitators: A group of student leaders will serve as cluster facilitators for the weekend retreat, as well as mentors for their group participants.
 They will facilitate all group activities during the retreat.
-All facilitators must apply by the deadline and be able to attend all trainings.

-Participants: Freshman and Transfer students who are interested in attending BSE will be able to fill out the application during Freshman/Transfer orientations and will receive confirmation by August.
+Participants: Freshmen and Transfer students who are interested in attending BSE will be able to fill out the application during Freshman/Transfer orientations and will receive confirmation by August.

 The Black Student Experience is open to all UNT Students.